CodeYourFuture/syllabus/docs/git/index.md

 The first person should merge the new lists, so that there is one shopping list.
 The items people removed should not be in the final list.

+Report back to the class what your experience was like.
+What was easy?
+What was frustrating?

 ## How does Git help?

 Let's start by taking the shopping list problem, and applying it to our classes.